Imaicho Town 今井町

 Imaicho is easily accessible from Nara City by train.

 From Kintetsu Nara Station, take the train to Yamato-Saidaiji Station and transfer to the train bound for Kashihara-jingu-mae.
-Get off at Kintetsu Yagi-Nashiguchi Station.
+Get off at Kintetsu Yagi-Nishiguchi Station.
 Imaicho is located just a five-minute walk away.
 The whole trip takes around 30 minutes.

 At that time there were often violent disputes between temple leaders, so it was fortified by a moat with many gates.
 Only one of the moats still remains today.
 During the Edo period it was built up again by rich merchants, who designed and lived in many of the buildings still seen today.